monagari51/Natural_Language_Processing_Projects/Fake_News detection/README.md

 ## Description about repository:
-This repository consists of Natural_language_Learning Projects.
+This repository consists of Natural_Langauge_Processing Projects.
 Datasets are provided and also the solution to the problem statements have been provided.

 ## Fake News Classification
 1. The project involved textual analysis of news articles to detect Fake News.
 Performed tokenization by using Natural Language Toolkit (NLTK) and created a corpus.